 As Windows devices are increasingly used across business and educational environments, managing them effectively has become critical.
 This is especially true when devices are deployed for specific, task-driven use cases.

-What is multi-app kiosk mode on 11 Windows devices?
+What is Windows multi-app kiosk mode?

 This mode allows you to personalize the experience for users by controlling which apps they can access.
 You can set it up so that certain apps open automatically when the device starts, stop users from switching between apps, and limit access to specific features within the allowed apps.
-This way, you can tailor the device to fit your needs better and enhance user experience.
+This way, you can tailor the device to fit your needs better and enhance the user experience.

-Key features of multi-app kiosk mode on Windows 11
+Key features of multi-app kiosk mode on Windows 11 & 10

-1. Application restriction
+1. App restriction

 Example: A retail kiosk might allow only a point-of-sale (POS) app and an inventory management tool.